-Two salt-glazed stoneware ginger beer bottles were recovered by archaeologists from beneath the floors of Hyde Park Barracks, both dating from the 1830s and 1840s when convicts occupied the wards.
+Two salt-glazed stoneware ginger beer bottles were recovered by archaeologists from beneath the floors of the Hyde Park Barracks, both dating from the 1830s and 40s when convicts occupied the wards.

-In the nineteenth century, ginger beer could be either alcoholic or non-alcoholic.
-We don’t know for sure which type these bottles originally contained, but knowing how convicts enjoyed an alcoholic beverage, it’s more likely the ginger beer was alcoholic.
+We don’t know for sure whether these bottles originally contained alcoholic or non-alcoholic ginger beer, but knowing how convicts enjoyed an alcoholic beverage, it’s more likely the ginger beer was the alcoholic variety.

 Convicts were not allowed to bring liquor into the Barracks but historical accounts and this archaeological evidence confirm that Barracks convicts found a way to have a drink, both at the public houses around Sydney and in the Barracks wards.